 - Give residents the opportunity to influence the regeneration process.

 - Help residents feel optimistic about their future in the estate.

-YourMK is a joint partnership between Milton Keynes Council and Mears Group plc.
+YourMK was a joint partnership between Milton Keynes Council and Mears Group plc.
 The partnership was created to deliver repairs and maintenance to all owned properties and lead on a regeneration programme for Milton Keynes ahead of the 2004 expansion plan’s projected doubling of the city’s population by 2026.

 Social KPI: Driving community-led regeneration